9 Lessons Learned From 10 Crazy Years of Cybersecurity

 A photo of dozens of manila files cramed inside a drawer.
 Photo by Ulrike Mai via Pixabay

-One way to keep data safe in the good old days was to keep essential files locked in a safe, behind a couple of closed doors.
+Back in the good ol’ days, keeping data safe was pretty straightforward: keep the files locked in a safe, behind a couple of closed doors.

-Clients expect businesses operating within all industries to be available online at all times.
-Anything less is an inconvenience that could affect client satisfaction and revenue.
+People nowadays expect businesses in all industries to be available online at all times.
+Anything less is an inconvenience that could affect client satisfaction and, subsequently, the bottom line.

-The majority of a company’s data needs to be accessible by staff, management, and/or clients from multiple locations.
-Continually having to go into a locked room to get a file someone needs to update is a colossal waste of time and effort.
+The majority of your business’s data needs to be accessible by staff, management, and/or clients from multiple locations.
+Having to constantly go back and forth into a locked room to update a file is a colossal waste of time and effort.

-These days you have to go online, and you have to keep yourself safe.
+These days, you have to be online, and you have to keep yourself safe.

 No buts.

-While some tech evolved in favor of keeping data secure and others helped leak it, others are double-edged — not necessarily neutral.
+While some tech was created in favor of keeping data secure, others helped leak it, and the rest are a double-edged sword.

-The Internet of Things (IoT) can be of great benefit to the prosperity of a business.
-After all, it’s a customizable system that increases staff productivity and efficiency, creating an overall smoother working environment.
+The Internet of Things (IoT) is a great example.
+It can be of great benefit to the prosperity of a business, offering a customizable network that increases staff productivity and efficiency.

 It’s irresponsible to focus the meat of your resources on protection while leaving detection and response with the scraps.

-Sure, protection against threats is essential, but you’re more likely to face a data breach than not.
-And when that happens, you need to be ready.
+Sure, protection against threats is essential, but you’re still more likely to face a data breach in your lifetime than not.
+And when it happens, you need to be ready.

-Being prepared can be roughly split into two categories: detection and response.
+Being well prepared can be split into two main categories: detection and response.

 Detection is necessary to catch an attack or breach as soon as it occurs.
-This could be anything from catching a backdoor to dormant ransomware or spyware that lies hidden, waiting for the right moment to strike.
+This could be anything from locating a backdoor to dormant ransomware or spyware, waiting for the right moment to strike.

-Cyber threat hunting represents one example of a proactive detection approach.
+Cyber threat hunting is one example of a proactive detection approach.
 It ensures your network gets regularly scanned for any malware, weaknesses, and abnormalities.

-The second example is having an Incident Response (IR) plan.
-An IR plan includes a set of directions for the IT staff to follow to recover from an attack as quickly and efficiently as possible.
-It includes details about critical aspects such as which devices store the most valuable data and who to contact to share news of the breach — like clients, authorities, and insurance companies.
+It typically includes details about critical aspects such as which devices store the most valuable data and who to contact to share news of the breach, like clients, authorities, and insurance companies.

-Having a solid response plan dramatically minimizes the damage incurred as a result of attacks and breaches, making it necessary for all businesses, regardless of size or industry.
+Having a solid response plan in place minimizes the damage incurred as a result of attacks and breaches, making it necessary for all businesses, regardless of size or industry.

 9. It’s Never Over